-The Waterfront Park is a beautiful 8 acre park between the French Quarter and Cooper River.
+The Waterfront Park is a beautiful 8-acre park between the French Quarter and Cooper River.
 The park has received many design awards and offers great views of Charleston Harbour, Fort Sumter, Ravenel Bridge and Patriots Point.
-Especially when the weather is good, it makes for a nice stroll, combining the historic market and French Quarter.
+Especially when the weather is good, it makes for a nice stroll, combining the historic market and the French Quarter.

 Places to Eat